Quick

 Action shot from a 30-degree angle of cooled rotini pasta in a large white ceramic bowl being tossed with Italian dressing using wooden salad servers, the oil-coated pasta spirals glistening and catch

-After an hour in the fridge, you've got this incredibly vibrant, flavor-packed salad that feeds a crowd and somehow tastes even better the next day.
-It's the definition of a no-stress recipe.
+An hour in the fridge and you've got this vibrant, flavor-packed salad that feeds a crowd without a single ounce of stress.
+It somehow tastes even better the next day — just like grandma's always did.
+Grab your biggest bowl for this one.

 Extreme close-up macro shot of a large spoonful of finished Italian pasta salad being lifted from a glass serving bowl, showing individual rotini spirals coated in glistening vinaigrette with a piece